 When Will I Get Out of Bed?

-Doctors are sure to advise you a lot of physical care after C-section, and the nurse will also share tips to recover faster.
-Post cesarean care at home is essential as it helps the mother direct her energies to the care of her newborn.
+Doctors are sure to advise you a lot of physical care after C-Section, and the nurse will also share tips to recover faster.
+Post caesarean care at home is essential as it helps the mother direct her energies to the care of her newborn.

-What Do I Do About My Cesarean Scars?
+What Do I Do About My Caesarean Scars?

 The incision is just about four to six inches long and 1/8-inch wide.
 As it starts to heal, the scar shrinks to 1/16 inches.